This topic describes how to import data from an XML file.

 You can see the Target columns on the top and the Source columns at the bottom of the wizard page.

 To cancel mapping of all the columns, click Clear Mappings on the toolbar.
 To restore it, click Fill Mapping.

 If you are importing to a new table, you can edit the Target column properties by double-clicking them in the top grid.
 Select the Key check box for a column with a primary key and click Next.
 Note you should select at least one column with a primary key, otherwise some of import modes on the Modes wizard page will be disabled.

-Select an import mode to define how dbForge Studio should import the data.
-Click Next.
+On the Data Import > Modes tab, select an import mode to define how dbForge Studio should import the data, and then click Next.

-Click Import and see the import progress. dbForge Studio will notify you whether the import completed successfully or failed.
-Click the Show log file button to open the log file.
+On the progress page, dbForge Studio will notify you whether the import completed successfully or failed.
+To view the log file, click Show log file.

-You can save the import settings as a template for future uses.
-Click the Save Template button on any wizard page to save the selected settings.
+You can save the import settings as a template for later use.
+To save the selected settings, click Save on any wizard tab.
 Next time you should only select a template and specify a location of the Source data - all the settings will be already set.
-For more information, go to Saving and Using Templates topic.
+For more information, see Saving and Using Templates.